 Stakeholders are aware of direct and indirect benefits, and these are quantified.

-A trusted, independent, and accountable mechanism is put in place for the disbursement of payments to stakeholders and for the management of funds.
+A trusted, independent, transparent, equitable, and accountable mechanism is put in place for the disbursement of payments to stakeholders and for the management of funds.

 Information on all transactions is placed within the public domain for scrutiny by civil society, government and the private sector.